 - Manage symptoms of the lung cancer or side effects of treatment

-New lung cancer treatments are always tested in volunteers with the type andof lung cancer for which the new treatment is intended.
+New lung cancer treatments are always tested in volunteers with the type and The extent of a cancer in the body of lung cancer for which the new treatment is intended.
 Clinical trials are vital for adding to medical knowledge that can improve the care given to patients.
 The results of these research studies determine whether new treatments are approved by the FDA for prescribing by doctors for patients outside of clinical trials.

-Each clinical trial has its own, or study plan.
+Each clinical trial has its own A detailed plan of a scientific or medical experiment, treatment, or procedure, or study plan.
 The protocol outlines every aspect of how the clinical trial is to be conducted, including:

 - The reason for doing the trial